 Though the Party correctly based its action on the people's interests -- especially with respect to land -- and persuaded them to join the mass movement, it did not know how to profit from the opportunity to teach the people that their rights and interests must be subordinated to the national interests of Independence, Peace and Reunification, or that they must focus all their resentment on, and fight against the US-Diem clique.
 Consequently once the people are satisfied about land, the movement degenerates.
-This by Party cadres and self-defense troops and they also laid the nailly boards.
-The farmers did not participate in the operations.
+This does not fit in with the Party's objective of mobilizing the strength of the entire people for the day of the general uprising.